Apucs/dog-breed-classification/README.md

 ## Project Overview
+## Introduction
+The dog is a domesticated carnivoran of the family Canidae.
+It is part of the wolf-like canids and is the most widely abundant terrestrial carnivore.
+In this project, I have built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+Given an image of a dog, my algorithm will identify an estimate of the canine’s breed.
+If supplied with an image of a human, the code will identify the resembling dog breed.

 __A blog post regarding this to this project can be found in this [link](https://medium.com/@apu3660/dog-breed-classification-using-cnn-f94e48309e46?sk=75f7c198e55de5ad196384626e19a6ee)__
+Check the jupyter notebook in the dog_app.ipynb to get the full code.

+## Libraries:
+Check out the `requirements.txt` to install the libraries that have used in this project

+## Project Motivation:
-In this project, I have built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+Main goal of this project is to built a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, my algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]